 Now……remember…..this is an index.
 We still have to find the article.
 It’s not hard, I promise.

 First, click on the blue icon to the right of the record of interest.
 The periodical the article is located in is shown.
-In this case, the article I want was published in the VA-NC Piedmont Genealogical Society Bulletin/Piedmont Lineages journal.
+In this case, the article I want was published in Volume 4, Issue 2 of the VA-NC Piedmont Genealogical Society Bulletin/Piedmont Lineages journal.

 Click search.
 Turns out my county library has this journal.
 [I did not know that when I chose this example!]
-A 10 minute ride will get me to this journal and the article.
+A 10-minute car ride will get me to this journal and the article.

 I can hear your next question…..